-WAN optimization has always been a focus of network teams.
-From maximizing application performance to reducing latency, the need for optimization techniques like protocol acceleration have not changed.
-Many enterprises are adding software-defined wide area networking (SD-WAN) as a way to manage many of the challenges that cloud adoption has introduced, but it doesn’t remove the need for WAN optimization.
+WAN optimization has long been a focus of network teams.
+From maximizing application performance to reducing latency, the need for optimization techniques like protocol acceleration hasn’t changed.
+Many enterprises are adding software-defined wide area networking (SD-WAN) as a way to manage many of the challenges that cloud adoption has introduced.
+Still, it doesn’t remove the need for WAN optimization.

 Further complicating the enterprise network is the expansion of Internet of Things (IoT) devices and the increasing importance of remote and mobile employees.
-The security plane has broadened with these technologies and the perimeter of the network is all but erased.
+These technologies have broadened the security plane, essentially erasing traditional network perimeters.

-While the cost savings related to SD-WAN vary based on any given organization’s particular connectivity and performance requirements, some enterprises cite significant cost reductions.
-What may be more accurate to note is that SD-WAN introduces a pathway for more cost-efficient management of growing bandwidth demands.
-While you may replace some of your MPLS lines, you may also have exponential growth in bandwidth demand in the next decade.
-SD-WAN helps mitigate that cost.
+While the cost savings related to SD-WAN acceleration vary based on your organization’s particular connectivity and performance requirements, some enterprises cite significant cost reductions.
+In a nutshell, SD-WAN introduces a pathway for more cost-efficient management of growing bandwidth demands.
+While you may replace some of your MPLS lines, you may also experience exponential growth in bandwidth demand in the next decade.
+SD-WAN optimization helps mitigate that cost.

 The Need for WAN Optimization Remains

 While SD-WAN is an important and even revolutionary approach to network management, it doesn’t replace the need for WAN optimization.
 In fact, these two technologies work best when integrated into the network.

 Despite the critical capabilities SD-WAN introduces, WAN optimization is still necessary to support the performance of certain applications or to equip geographically remote locations.
 Because SD-WAN and WAN optimization solve fundamentally different challenges, they work best in a complementary fashion.